mycheung85/runway/readme.md

 #CSS animation runway challenge:

-Requirement:

-Sky with clouds moving
-A field followed buy 1st runray followed by second runway.
-Two planes:
+A animation of two planes flying along two runways.

--one continuously taking off from left to right, start from slow to fast -the other continuously landing from right to left, with a jump when just landed, start from fast to slow.
+* one continuously taking off from left to right, start from slow to fast
+* the other continuously landing from right to left, with a jump when just landed, start from fast to slow.